kilofox/kohana/system/guide/kohana/requests.md

 Option           |Default                 |Function
 -----------------|------------------------|---------
-follow           | FALSE                  |Whether to follow redirects follow_headers   | ['Authorization']      |The keys of headers that will be re-sent with the redirected request strict_redirect  | TRUE                   |Whether to use the original request method following to a 302 redirect (see below)
+follow           | false                  |Whether to follow redirects follow_headers   | ['Authorization']      |The keys of headers that will be re-sent with the redirected request strict_redirect  | true                   |Whether to use the original request method following to a 302 redirect (see below)

 [!!]
 HTTP/1.1 specifies that a 302 redirect should be followed using the original request method.
 However, the vast majority of clients and servers get this wrong, with 302 widely used for 'POST - 302 redirect - GET' patterns.
 By default, Kohana's client is fully compliant with the HTTP spec.
-If you need to interact with non-compliant third party sites you may need to set strict_redirect FALSE to force the client to switch to GET following a 302 response.
+If you need to interact with non-compliant third party sites you may need to set strict_redirect false to force the client to switch to GET following a 302 response.

 You can easily alter this behaviour by configuring your own 'Location' header callback.